excid3/tailwindcss-stimulus-components/docs/tabs.md

 `data-tabs-update-anchor-value="true"` can be used to update the URL anchor when the tab changes.

+`data-tabs-sync-value="true"` can be used to sync deferent instances of tabs.

+`data-tabs-sync-group-value="true"` can be used to sync tabs by groups.

 ##### Changing tabs from other places

 If you'd like to change the tab from a button or link outside of the tabs, you can call the same method and assign either `data-id` or `data-index` to select the tab.